LOUISE ORWIN IS AN AWARD-WINNING PERFORMANCE ARTIST, WRITER AND DIRECTOR

 In 2017, Louise created Offie-nominated Oh Yes Oh No, a show about femme sexuality, violence and consent, in collaboration with survivors of sexual violence.
 It received 4 and 5 star reviews across the board, was selected for the British Council Edinburgh Showcase, completed an international tour throughout 2019, and was featured widely in the press including being interviewed on London Live TV and in a piece she wrote for the Metro.

 From 2020 Louise began working more as a director, dramaturg and writer.
-As a writer-director she was commissioned to createREALLY BAD by RWCMD, which premiered at Sherman Theatre, Cardiff, and The Yard, London.
-As a writer she began working on her first screenplay and was signed by Berlin Associates.
+As a writer-director, she was commissioned to create REALLY BAD by RWCMD, premiering at Sherman Theatre Cardiff and The Yard London.
+As a writer, she began working on her first screenplay- which reached the top 3% of the BBC New Writers scheme- and was signed by Berlin Associates.

 And this is her fave ever* reviewer quote: 'If you want a night of theatre that made you feel like you just got a blackjack to the back of the head, Louise Orwin’s one person show is it.'